 Platform for Growth – A Strategic Plan for Chemical Sciences in Scotland 2012

 To sustain a vibrant and competitive Scottish Chemical Industry, which will contribute to the growth of the Scottish Economy consistently over the next 20 years.
-Within this, we have the ambition to increase manufactured exports from this sector by 50% by 2020.

 A network of excellence